adamsilver/fdpb/05-Inbox-Management.md

 # Inbox Management

 My sister loves lists.
 Her favourite list is a todo list.
 In fact she loves lists so much, that one of her favourite things is making new lists out of old ones.
 Despite her obsession, the world is full of lists.
-There is even a list of great people[^].
+There is even a list of great people[^1].
 But lists are a tricky thing to manage.
 On the web, there are some conventions that have emerged over the years.

 In this chapter, we're going to make sure list management is easy, accessible and scalable.
 My sister loves pen and paper, but I hope that she may one day be converted to a digitally managed list.
+Before getting to *management*, we first need to focus on the *list*.
+Any big problem benefits from being broken down like this.

+## What do you mean by list?

 On the web there are several elements that represent lists: